invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    one captured bird has more immediate value than a hundred flying birds = más vale pájaro en mano que ciento volando take care of your relationships or you will lose them = el que tiene tienda, que la atienda, sinon, que la venda money talks = en tierra ajena, no hay más amigo ni más pariente cercano que un peso en la mano those who wake early will succeed = al que madruga dios le ayuda
+    one captured bird has more immediate value than a hundred flying birds = más vale pájaro en mano que ciento volando take care of your relationships or you will lose them = el que tiene tienda, que la atienda, sinon, que la venda money talks = en tierra ajena, no hay más amigo ni más pariente cercano que un peso en la mano

+    noisy chicks get the food = quien no llora, no mama guests are unwelcome if they abuse your hospitality = el muerto y el arrimado a los tres dias apestan mind your own business = zapatero a tu zapato keep your sword in its sheath = calm your anger = machete estate en tu vaina those who wake early will succeed = al que madruga dios le ayuda